 How Does the Lens Work?
 Putting It Together

-The components in the lens work together to produce the auto-darken effect of the helmet.
+The components in the lens work together to produce the auto-darkening effect of the helmet.
 It starts with you striking an arc.

 You will need to make sure your helmet is in the on position.
 Remember, the LC-cell layers require electricity to manipulate them into the right places.

-Upon striking an arc, the helmet will sense the light using photo sensors and activate the changes in the polarization filters and the LC-cell layers.
+Upon striking an arc, the arc sensors on the helmet will sense the flash and activate the changes in the polarization filters and the LC-cell layers.
 The LC-cell layers will twist to reflect more light.
-You will notice an immediate change in the darkening level.
+You will notice an immediate change in the darkening level, adjusting for the light sensitivity.

-When you stop welding, the same photo sensors that are picked up on the arc will notice the lack of light and make changes to lighten the lens.
+When you stop welding, the same arc sensors that pick up on the arc will notice the lack of light and make changes to lighten the lens.

-The polarizing filters work with the LC-cell filters that also are at a specific angle to reflect light to darken the lens slightly in the off position.
+The polarizing filters work with the LC-cell filters at a specific angle to reflect light to darken the lens slightly in the off position.

 As long as your helmet is on, you should not have to do anything to make the lens darken.
-You can preset the level of darkening based on your needs and preferences.
+You can preset the shade level based on your needs and preferences.
 The helmet will know how much to darken based on your settings.

 Related read: Welding Helmet Lens Shade Guide